FANTASY MEETS MYSTERY

 5.500" x 8.500" perfect bound paperback, 726 pages, with map of the Kilayan Archipelago.

-Audible audiobook narrated by Ben Britton and Dave Fennoy, enhanced with a soundtrack composed by Marvin Kopp.
-Coming Soon
+High-quality audiobook narrated by Ben Britton and Dave Fennoy, subtly enhanced with a soundtrack by Marvin Kopp.

 * The illustrated appendix contains the following chapters.
 (Contains very mild spoilers)